Sunglasses, Vitamin A and Your Lungs

-After suggesting a moderately high dosage most people come back with something about the “toxicity” of this vitamin.
-My response it to remind them that people die everyday from aspirin usage, but nobody thinks twice about popping an aspirin, yet no one has ever died from vitamin A, and yet everyone is afraid of it.
+During a nutritional consultation, I often find that, when I suggest a moderately high dosage of vitamin A, many people come back with something about the “toxicity” of this vitamin.
+My response is to remind them that people die everyday from aspirin usage, but nobody thinks twice about popping an aspirin, yet no one has ever died from vitamin A, and still, everyone is afraid of it.

 In these days of constantly increasing air pollution, and the spread of airborne bacteria and viruses, it is important to realize that the lining of your sinuses and lungs are your first line of defense.
 Thus vitamin A is essential for protection against colds, influenza and infections of the kidneys, bladder, lungs and mucous membranes.

 My “rule of thumb” is to tell anyone afflicted with such conditions to take 30,000 IU of vitamin A per day until their eyes are not sensitive to the sunlight.
 And of course, nine times out of ten, they tend to squint in the bright light.
 Which brings us to the sunglasses component of this article.

 If you need sunglasses (outside of being on the water or snow, with their excess glare factor), your body is telling you that you are A-deficient.
 This implies your first line of defense is also weak, and I would suggest you try this experiment.
 Take 30,000 IU of vitamin A, ideally from molecular distilled fish liver oil (I recommend the Natural Factor brand), until you no longer squint in the bright light.
 Then roll it back to 10,000 IU per day, and start skipping the week-ends.
 This will use up any excess one might store, as it is a fat-soluble vitamin not a water-soluble one.